yifan-guo/mapbox-butterfly-api/doc.md

 I've updated some entries in the butterflies.db.json to reflect the new design schema.

 ## User Ratings Uniqueness

-To enforce that each user only rates a butterfly once, during rating update, the code checks for existing ratings and updates them instead of creating duplicates.
+To ensure that each user can only rate a butterfly once, the code checks for existing ratings during the update process and modifies them instead of creating duplicates.

-## Performance considerations
+## Performance Considerations

-Depending on the size of the data and the number of ratings, I would consider the performance implications of filtering and sorting operations.
-In larger dataets, I would consider indexing the `userId` within the `ratings` array, although this would require a more complex database setup than the current flat JSON approach with lowdb.
+Depending on the size of the data and the number of ratings, it's important to consider the performance implications of filtering and sorting operations.
+For larger datasets, indexing the `userId` within the `ratings` array may be beneficial, though this would require a more complex database setup than the current flat JSON approach with lowdb.

 ## Retrieval of Rated Butterflies

-When retrieving a list of user's rated butterflies, we would need to traverse the `butterflies` collection and filter based on the `userId` in the ratings.
-This operation can be optimized for performance by considering database choices or structures - like indexing or creating a primary / secondary key - as the app scales.
+When retrieving a list of a user's rated butterflies, the system needs to traverse the `butterflies` collection and filter based on the `userId` in the ratings.
+This operation can be optimized for performance by considering database structures, such as indexing or creating primary/secondary keys, as the application scales.

 # Testing

-Thorough unit tests were created for both the new endpoints to ensure that they handle various scenarios, including valid and invalid input.
-Tests also check for existing ratings and ensure that updates occur correctly.
+Thorough unit tests were created for both new endpoints to ensure they handle various scenarios, including valid and invalid input.
+Tests also check for existing ratings and confirm that updates occur correctly.

 # Tidiness and Refactoring

-The existing codebase was maintained with consistent naming conventions and structured comments to improve readability.
+The existing codebase has been maintained with consistent naming conventions and structured comments to improve readability.
 Functions were modularized where necessary to promote reusability.

-The addition of logging within the rating endpoints can enhance debugging without cluttering the codebase.
+Additionally, logging has been added within the rating endpoints to enhance debugging without cluttering the codebase.